FridaGathima/phase-1-wk2-code-challenge/Readme.md

 **The Home of Cute Animals**

 This repository focuses on Flatacuties, an app where you can vote for the cutest animal!
 I used a local API to build out the frontend for the app.
+The list of the cute animals that are competing is displayed in the homepage.
+When a user clicks on an animal’s name, they're able to see its details that is the image and number of votes their favorite animal has garned.
+This makes the competition fair to all the animals.

 **Setup Requirements**

 1. Git
 2. Github

 **Technologies Used**

 1. HTML
 2. CSS
 3. JavaScript

 **Screenshot of the Homepage**

 ![Alt text](<Screenshot from 2023-06-25 21-07-27.png>)